ethlas-1/bithoven/README.md

 3. **Restart the Scripts**: Once the data directory has been cleared, restart the `investor.js` and `tradeGofer.js` scripts.
 The `investor.js` script will rebuild the local store by re-indexing all events emitted by the Gambit contract, ensuring that the local data store is fully synchronized and up-to-date.

 By following these steps, you can effectively manage and maintain the integrity of your Bithoven trading system's local data store.

+## Release Notes (10/04)

+### New Lambda Signature Function

+- **Lambda Signature Call for Smart Contract Buy Method**:

+  The purpose of this signature is to validate the purchase of whitelisted bits based on the amount of trading volume you have.
+This ensures that only eligible traders can participate in purchasing certain bits, making the process more secure and regulated.

+  We introduced a feature that calls the Lambda signature function and passes the signature into the new `buy` method on the Gambit smart contract.
+This enables smoother and more secure execution when buying bits through the Bithoven platform.
+The `buy` method now supports signature-based validation, allowing for a secure and streamlined purchase process.

+### Gamer Buy and Sell Features

+- **New `gamerBuys` and `gamerSells` Functions**:
+  These functions allow the system to track and execute buy/sell operations based on recent trends in a gamer's performance.
+The `gamerBuys` function tracks the number of bits recently bought for a specific gamer and evaluates whether the number exceeds a certain threshold within a given time period.
+Similarly, `gamerSells` tracks the number of bits sold.
+These new functions empower your trading strategy to capitalize on trending gamers by purchasing or selling bits when they exhibit strong positive or negative trends.

+  **Example Use**:
+  If a gamer’s bit supply starts trending up, the system can trigger a purchase (using `gamerBuys`), and if the bit supply trends down, it can trigger a sale (using `gamerSells`).

+### Whitelist Function for Trading Restrictions

+- **Whitelist Trading Feature**:
+  We’ve added a whitelist functionality to allow for more controlled trading.
+This allows you to define a whitelist rule so that Bithoven will only trade bits related to certain games, such as Dota.
+The whitelist ensures that only bits from the specified players or games can be traded, providing tighter control over your strategy.

+  **Example**:
+  You can configure the system to trade only Dota-related bits by adding a rule that restricts the bot to execute trades solely for Dota players.